maths/moodle-qtype_stack/doc/en/CAS/index.md

 ## Tutorials for STACK users  {#tutorial}

-* Basic information on using [Maxima](Maxima.md) with STACK.
+* The documentation includes basic information on using [Maxima](Maxima.md) with STACK.

-A graphical Maxima interface like [wxMaxima](http://andrejv.github.com/wxmaxima/) can also be very helpful for learning Maxima syntax and function names.
+A graphical Maxima interface like [wxMaxima](http://andrejv.github.com/wxmaxima/) can be helpful for learning Maxima syntax and function names.

-## Reference material on Maxima in STACK   {#reference}
+## Documentation on using Maxima in STACK   {#reference}

-Information on specific mathematical topics are found below
+Information on specific mathematical topics are found below.

 * [Predicate functions](Predicate_functions.md), which are useful to test expressions.
 * [Numbers](Numbers.md), including floating point and complex numbers.